hemanthxai/Iris-Flower-Classification/README.md

 <br>
 <br>
 **Note:**<br>
 The dataset used in this project is the classic Iris dataset, which contains 150 samples of Iris flowers, with 50 samples from each of the three species: Iris-setosa, Iris-versicolor, and Iris-virginica.
+Link for the Dataset https://www.kaggle.com/datasets/arshid/iris-flower-dataset